rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

     * Explore the data, using normal functions, also explore the sampled data to understand structure of the data, understand the variance in data, etc

     * Model the workflow in terms of set of operations in the RDDs made out of sample data.

-	* Understand possible partitioning schemes, like maybe data is date partitioned, hence operations can make use of that, or a suitable partitioning which fits the problem.
+	* Understand possible partitioning schemes, like maybe data is date partitioned, hence operations can make use of that to reduce the network IO required for data shuffling, or a suitable partitioning which fits the problem.

 	* Sharable datasets among various operations, should be cached, if required.